 - Help to create a space away from the day job.
 A new world or dimension

-So, that’s our top 10 internal communications best practices.
-Do you need help with creation and automation of your internal communications?
-Here at Swift Digital, we can help you with your overall internal communications strategy by providing tips on email best practices to make your internal communication campaigns a success!
+Do you need help with the creation and automation of your internal communications?
+Here at Swift Digital, we can help get you started with our useful internal communications template.

 The Preferred Email, Events and SMS Automation Software For All Australian Government Departments

 Swift Digital’s templates help you effortlessly create stunning emails and events communications using our drag-and-drop email and event builder.

 You can raise engagement with embedded images, videos, polls, article feedback, and emojis and schedule messages to send at the right time.

 Government departments’ unique marketing requirements are covered with Swift Digital, and full compliance with all anti-spam and privacy laws is guaranteed.
 Swift Digital is also ISO 27001 certified.

 Find out why we’re the Australian government department’s number one choice for their professional communications and events.

 To find out how your business can get the best out of Swift Digital’s platform, contact our team today.